-TIMESCALE: This is a priority recommendation, which should be consistently enacted over the next 18 months.
+- Timescale: This is a priority recommendation, which should be actioned over the next 18 months. - Responsible area(s): Executive Board, all staff colleagues.

-RESPONSIBLE AREA(S): National Council, Executive Board

-Reinforce the Arts Council's purpose and identity as a development agency for creativity and culture
+5.7 Reinforce the Arts Council's purpose and identity as a development agency for creativity and culture